PitonCMS/Engine/support/client/navigation.md

 Note, although the deactivated navigation links will not appear on the website, if the target page is still *Published* visitors and search engines may still be able view that page if they have the URL.
 Use the unpublish feature on a page to remove page content entirely.

-To disable a navigation link:
+To disable a navigation link

 1. Click the yellow deactivate icon.
 The selected link should turn amber (including any sub page links).
 2. Click the save button.

-To enable a navigation link:
+To enable a navigation link

 1. Click the *Disable* icon again to the left of the arrows.
 The highlighted color will disappear.
 2. Click the *Save Navigation* button.